neha071999/Power-BI-Report-on-Business-Insights-360-for-AtliQ-Technologies-Hardware/README.md

 **Dimension Table**
 Contains static data like details of customers and products:

-**1. dim_customer**: 27 distinct markets (e.g., India, USA, Spain), 75 distinct customers throughout the market, 2 types of platforms (Brick & Mortar - Physical/offline store, E-commerce - Online Store), and three channels (Retailer, Direct, Distributors).
+**1. dim_customer**: 27 distinct markets (e.g., India, USA, Spain), 75 distinct customers throughout the market, 2 types of platforms (Brick & Mortar - Physical/offline store, E-commerce - Online Store), and three channels (Retailer, Direct, Distributors).<br />
-**2. dim_market**: 27 distinct markets, 7 sub-zones, 4 regions (APAC, EU, NA, LATAM).
+**2. dim_market**: 27 distinct markets, 7 sub-zones, 4 regions (APAC, EU, NA, LATAM).<br />
 **3. dim_product**: Divisions (P & A, Peripherals, Accessories, PC, Notebook, Desktop, N & S, Networking, Storage), 14 different categories, and different variants available for the same product.

 **Fact Table**
 Contains data about transactions:

 **1. fact_forecast_monthly**: Used to forecast customer needs in advance, aiming for higher customer satisfaction and reduced storage costs.
-The table is denormalized by the data engineering team for analytical work, with all dates of the month replaced by the start date of the month.
+The table is denormalized by the data engineering team for analytical work, with all dates of the month replaced by the start date of the month.<br />
 **2. fact_sales_monthly**: Similar to the fact_forecast_monthly table but with sold quantity instead of forecast value.

 **Other Tables**
-**1. freight_cost**: Details of travel and other costs for each market with the fiscal year.
+**1. freight_cost**: Details of travel and other costs for each market with the fiscal year.<br />
-**2. gross_price**: Details of gross prices with product code.
+**2. gross_price**: Details of gross prices with product code.<br />
-**3. manufacturing_cost**: Details of manufacturing costs with product code and year.
+**3. manufacturing_cost**: Details of manufacturing costs with product code and year.<br />
-**4. pre_invoice_deductions**: Details of pre-invoice deductions percentage for each customer with year.
+**4. pre_invoice_deductions**: Details of pre-invoice deductions percentage for each customer with year.<br />
 **5. post_invoice_deductions**: Post-invoice deductions and other deductions details.
 ## Data Modelling and Relationships
 Data modeling is the process of structuring and organizing data to create relationships, and establish a framework for effective data analysis and reporting.
 It ensures data accuracy, facilitates complex calculations, and enhances data integration, providing a solid foundation for informed decision-making and business intelligence.